 - They tend to be too soft for most people

 A final note about memory foam mattresses: They are not very sex-friendly.

 For sexual purposes, you need a springy mattress that sends you back up, when you come down.
 With a memory foam mattress, you come down – and you stay down.

 An air mattress is an inflatable mattress.
 They roll up and stash away when not in use, and inflate in about 5 minutes when you’re ready to sleep.

 If you’re shopping for a mattress that is customizable for both partners, check out adjustable air mattresses.
-You’ll be amazed by their price!
+You’ll be amazed by the price!

 When you’ve decided on a make/model, and are ready to purchase your new mattress, don’t be afraid to buy online – especially if you can’t beat the price.

-2.)
-If you don’t have that option, you can always list it for sale on websites like Craigslist, or apps like OfferUp or Let go.
-You’d be amazed by how many people are looking for used mattresses – especially when you mark the price as “Free”.
+- If you don’t have that option, you can always list it for sale on websites like Craigslist, or apps like OfferUp or Let go.
+You’d be amazed by how many people are looking for used mattresses.
+Especially when you mark the price as “Free”.